openterrain/spark-chunker/README.md

 gdalbuildvrt -resolution highest ned-13arcsec.vrt ned-13arcsec.shp
 ```

+The VRT needs to be manually tweaked to set the `NoDataValue` for the entire
+group to be the same as individual `NODATA` values.

 Using the GeoJSON index and `mercantile`, we can produce a list of tiles at our
 target zoom (determined with the help of `get_zoom()` in `chunk.py`, as it's
 dependent on the source resolution and the target chunk size):